change-hi/change-hi.github.io/morea/time-series-analysis/10-tsa-outcomes.md

 ---
-title: "You can use R for exploratory time-series data analysis."
+title: "Learn Exploratory Data Analysis of a Time Series in R"
 morea_id: 10-tsa-outcomes
 morea_type: overview_outcomes
 published: true
 morea_sort_order: 50
 ---

-* Understand the workflow for decomposing time-series using climate change data provided in the workshops R-Studio server.
+# Learning Outcomes
-* Understand key methods for additive/multiplicative models of time-series.
+* Grasp the process of decomposing time series utilizing climate change data available on the R-Studio server during the workshop.
-* Understand exploratory methods of time-series by decomposing climate change trends and variations to identify causes and factors.
+* Comprehend the exploratory techniques applied to time series analysis by breaking down climate change trends and variations to discern underlying causes and contributing factors.
-* Experience with R as a tool for exploratory time-series analysis.
+* Acquire practical experience using R as a tool for delving into exploratory time series analysis.
-* Understand why exploratory data analysis of a time-series is a crucial tool for a more accurate understanding of data.
+* Recognize the significance of exploratory data analysis in time series, acknowledging its pivotal role in achieving a more precise understanding of time series data.